-- 3 43% canopy cover District-wide, 31% canopy cover inside the Urban Containment Boundary - >> Over 742,000 trees within the municipality, of which approximately 205,000 are on Saanichowned property.
-This is a low estimate, particularly for natural forests. - >> Of Saanich's 12 Local Areas, 5 have less than 30% canopy cover, and 8 have less than 36% canopy cover. - >> Urban areas are dependent on small trees for urban forest benefits.
-Only Rural Saanich has more trees over 30 m tall than trees less than 10 m tall - >> Industrial and commercial lands have 11% tree canopy cover, the lowest in Saanich - >> Natural forests contribute three-quarters of Saanich's urban forest - Only 1% of Saanich contains old forest (>250 years in age) - >> Saanich's tallest trees are over 55 m in height.
-Within the Urban Containment Boundary, PKOLS (Mount Douglas Park) and Mystic Vale are the best places to see tall trees - About 13,000 trees in Saanich show signs of decline.
+- 3 43% canopy cover District-wide, 31% canopy cover inside the Urban Containment Boundary - >> Over 742,000 trees within the municipality, of which approximately 205,000 are on Saanichowned property - Of Saanich's 12 Local Areas, 5 have less than 30% canopy cover, and 8 have less than 36% canopy cover. - >> Urban areas are dependent on small trees for urban forest benefits.
+Only Rural Saanich has more trees over 30 m tall than trees less than 10 m tall - >> Industrial and commercial lands have 11% tree canopy cover, the lowest in Saanich - >> Natural forests contribute three-quarters of Saanich's urban forest - Only 1% of Saanich contains old forest (>140 years in age) - >> Saanich's tallest trees are over 55 m in height.
+Within the UCB, PKOLS (Mount Douglas Park) and Mystic Vale are the best places to see tall trees - About 13,000 trees in Saanich show signs of decline.
 Natural forests see higher rates of decline than urban areas - >> Over 150 trees are listed as Significant Trees by the Tree Protection Bylaw